Intentify

 To understand the factors that contribute to impulsive online shopping, to gauge the impact it has on individuals and their social circles, and to explore the strategies that could be implemented to curb this behaviour.

-Secondary Research
+Desk Research

 78